 Special Gerson therapy issue, Cancer Control Journal, vol. 3, no. 1-2, 1975.

-Healing Newsletter, published by the Gerson Institute (see page 202 for address and phone number).
+Healing Newsletter, published by the Gerson Institute.
 Semi-monthly magazine.

 From Options: The Alternative Cancer Therapy Book by Richard Walters, © 1992.
 Published by Avery Publishing, New York.
 For personal use only; neither the digital nor printed copy may be copied or sold.
 Reproduced by permission.